alinen/curation-tree/GenerateDocs/Docs/debugging.md

 * The framework only supports TextMeshPro, so modifications to Text will not work.
 * If you want to change the transparency of an object, make sure it has a transparent material.
 * Behaviors that change color assume that materials have a _Color attribute.
+* Don't mix IfClick and IfDrag/IfDrop queries on the same asset.
+An asset should be either _clikable_ or _draggable_.

 ## Selection